10/11/1931 - 01/19/2021

 She is survived by her son, Charles “Chip” Orton, of Danville; her daughter, Mary Orton (Tom) Atticks, of Newcastle, Maine; her four grandchildren, Steven (Kristina) Donahue, Traci (Mark) Rousseau, Alexandra (Jarrod) Orton, and Chase (Makayla) Orton; three great-grandchildren, Ronan Orton, Jackson Donahue and Logan Rousseau and eight nieces and nephews.

-A Memorial Service will be held at a later date.
+A graveside service will be 1 p.m.
+Saturday, October 16,2021 at Bellevue Cemetery .
 Memorial donations are suggested to The West T. Hill Community Theatre, Soups On Us at The Presbyterian Church or Heritage Hospice.
 Please sign the online guestbook and leave a Hugs From Home message.